 Citizens-reporters open to the European civil society

-The project “Citizen-reporter” puts a number of young Erasmus+ in the spotlight.
+The portal “At home in Europe” puts a number of young Erasmus+ in the spotlight.
 In the spirit of a true European ambassador, the participant becomes a citizen-reporter.
 In every city where the Erasmus student live and study, they go off to discover people, projects and various actions constructing European society.
 These actions are beneficiary of political support and/or from European programmes throughout multiple sectors.
 The reporters are our eyes and ears.
 Indeed, it is they who guide us into their personal perception of Europe.

 150 000.
 That is the amount of Erasmus students that every year travel to another European country.
 They often have the feeling of being “at home” anywhere in Europe.